-The allergy skin tests are not always accurate.
+Allergy skin tests are not always accurate.
 You may not react on the skin test to something that has triggered symptoms before.
 Or you may react to something on the skin test that has never bothered you.
 The results should be compared with what you have noticed in everyday life.1

 If possible, avoiding the trigger is the best strategy.
-By avoiding allergens, you will have less inflammation and fewer symptoms.1 You will need less medication.
+By avoiding allergens, you will have less inflammation and fewer symptoms.1

 You may need to make several changes to control the allergens in the home.1 Making just one change is rarely enough.
 For example, if you are allergic to dust mites, using an impermeable bedcover alone may help, but will not solve the problem.
-You may also need to wash your bedding in hot water each week or remove carpeting from the room.1 The specific steps will depend on the trigger.
+You may also need to wash your bedding in hot water each week or remove carpeting from the room.1 The specific steps will depend on the asthma trigger.

-One general recommendation is to start with things in your bedroom that trigger asthma.1 For example, keep pets out of the bedroom, if removing a pet from the home is not an option.
+One general recommendation is to start with things in your bedroom that trigger asthma.1 For example, keep pets out of the bedroom if removing a pet from the home is not an option.

 Can allergy shots help me?